Pimsleur Review: Solid Audio Program, But It’s Not for Everyone

-While creative and self-directed language learning can be a lot of fun, it can also take up a lot of energy.
+While creative and self-directed language learning can be a lot of fun, it can also take up a lot of energy figuring it out for yourself.
 Not everyone wants to spend time planning or messing around with different learning methods.
 This isn’t to say that Pimsleur is necessarily an all-in-one solution, but it’s a way to start learning a language that requires little thought outside of the actual 30 minutes you spend doing each lesson.

-Learners who are blind, have low vision or want to limit visual learning for other reasons.
+Learners who are visually impaired or want to limit visual learning

 Obviously, audio programs in general are going to be a better choice for people for whom visual learning isn’t an option.
 But, a lot of audio programs are paired with text or other visuals.
 With Pimsleur, visual learning is optional, and the audio is truly self-contained and comprehensive, making it a genuinely good choice for people who need to do all or the majority of their learning through audio.

 Aside from those who aren’t able to learn visually at all, people who suffer from migraines or other conditions that limit sight temporarily or are exacerbated by too much visual strain might find Pimsleur helpful.